IBM/example-bank/README.md

 Open the credentials screen to view the client IDs and keys needed for the back-end to interact with the App ID via its REST API endpoint.

-The service credentials have the following fields - some of these are used in the `loyalty-oidc-secret` as described below:
+The service credentials have the following fields - some of these are used in the `bank-oidc-secret` as described below:
 ```
 {
   "apikey": "APIKEY",